 - 3 medium beets, stemmed and peeled if necessary

 - 2 T. sugar

 Cut the beets into quarters boil them in 2 cups of water for 15 minutes or until tender.
 When the beets cool, cut the pieces into cubes.
 Cut the jicama into equal sized cubes.
 Combine the beets, jicama, and orange juice.
 Garnish with orange slices and peanuts.

-Here’s one more version that we tried with larger chunks of beets and jicama.
-This one we garnished with fresh mint leaves for a pretty red and green contrast:
+After we tried La Palomilla’s version, we tried a variation with larger chunks of beets and jicama.
+This one we garnished with fresh mint for a pretty red and green contrast: